-(Click your question to jump right to the answer and description.)
+Select a question below to jump to the answer and description.

 Why are there not stop signs at all intersections?

 One common misuse of stop signs is to arbitrarily interrupt through traffic, either by causing it to stop, or by causing such an inconvenience as to force the traffic to use other routes.
 Where stop signs are installed as "nuisances" or "speed breakers," there is high incidence of intentional violation.
 In those locations where vehicles do stop, the speed reduction is effective only in the immediate vicinity of the stop sign, and frequently speeds are actually higher between intersections.
 For these reasons, it should not be used as a speed control device.